 Bored of Cherries?
 Try Berries for your Gout Treatment!

-- Blueberries- These kinds of little berries are quite high in anthocyanidin, an important flavonoid.
+- Blueberries- These little berries are quite an excellent source of anthocyanidin, an important flavonoid.

 - However, the red elderberries shouldn't be ingested at all, and white elderberries should not be eaten raw.

 - If you want to get the benefits of elderberries, pick elderberry juice or elderberry extracts.

 Check out a tasty antioxidant-rich, low purine dessert option here at Health.com

 Eating a low purine diet hasn't helped to be able to reduce your gout flares, talk to your doctor about colchicine, a prescription drug proven to reduce the severity and numeracy of gout attacks.
 With the recent price jump in the American market, consider Large Offroad Drugs, a number one Canadian drugstore offering both brand name Colcrys and its generic option, colchicine.